 So, based on that sampling of nearly 300 people willing to review and rate Nutrisystem, an impressive 79% rated Nutrisystem positively.

-Why Nutrisystem Might NOT Work For You:
+7 Reasons Why Nutrisystem Might NOT Work For YOU:

 Nutrisystem doesn’t work well for everyone, but that’s why there’s vanilla and chocolate, right?
 Customers tend to overall be very pleased with their results on Nutrisystem, but complaints do occur.

 Scouring through the plethora of reviews, it’s worth noting reasons why Nutrisystem didn’t work for disgruntled customers.
 Here are some top reasons why Nutrisystem ultimately did not work for some people.
 You might not like:

 - Relying mostly on prepared meals

 - Taste of the food